GoogleCloudPlatform/python-compat-runtime/README.md

 Caveats
 -------
-This runtime is deprecated.
+This runtime is deprecated and incomplete.
 Only critical bug fixes are planned.

 Notably:
 * Handlers in `app.yaml `that are flagged as `login: required` or `login: admin` are not supported.
 Attemping to access these handlers will result in a 404 as the handlers will not be registered.
 * `threadsafe: false` in `app.yaml` is ignored.
 Your application must either be threadsafe or you much change the gunicorn configuration to use sync workers.
+* Deferred TaskQueues are not functional.

-There may be other features that work on the current Python runtime and are not implemented or not functional in this version.
-Please open an issue on Github for any you encounter.
+There may be other features that are not implemented or not functional in this version.

 Contributing changes
 --------------------